xutl-es/pages/index.md

 # @xutl - Xtra Useful Tool Libraries

+Packages and modules are most useful if they do one thing and only that one thing.
+These are a grouo of extremely useful packages in that they do just one thing and don't try to be everything to everyone.

 ## @xutl/defer

 Simple library to facilitate using the defer pattern, which makes working with promises much easier for certain circumstances.